- New mandatory public health measures in effect April 6.

-The mooring standards engagement was an opportunity for Albertans to share feedback on a proposed plan to establish a disturbance standard.
-The proposed plan would simplify the approval process to place a mooring structure in a waterbody, such as a dock, boat lift, swimming platform or buoy anchor.
+The mooring standards engagement provided Albertans with an opportunity to share feedback on a proposed way to simplify the approval process to place a mooring structure in a waterbody, such as a dock, boat lift, swimming platform or buoy anchor.

 November 2 to December 14, 2020